 After a restful night’s sleep enhanced by the sounds of crashing waves from the beach below, we have a big day planned for our first full day in the Riviera Maya.

-While at a travel blogger’s conference in Colorado last month, I met Josh Berman, the writer for the Riviera Maya Moon Guide.
-Since I was planning to be in the area soon, I picked his brain for travel tips.
+While at a travel blogger’s conference, I met Josh Berman, the writer for the Riviera Maya Moon Guide.

-He highly recommended Xcaret Park and introduced me to their PR folks.
-They invited me down to see the park and try out their “Swimming with Sharks” experience.
+He highly recommended Xcaret Park and introduced me to their PR folks who invited me to visit and try out their “Swimming with Sharks” experience.

-I mean, when someone asks you to come on down and swim with some sharks, can you really say no?
+I mean, when someone asks you to come on down and swim with their sharks, can you really say no?

-But I’d had a glass of wine or two when the invitation was extended and for some reason, it seemed like a perfectly reasonable idea.
+But I’d had a drink or two when the invitation was extended and for some reason, it seemed like a perfectly reasonable idea.

-So, after following the simple instructions from my Xcaret contact, Leo, on how to reach the park using the local bus system (from Cancun’s Uxmal Avenue bus station it’s a 1-hour ride), Shannon and I arrive at 9:30am ready for a full day of adventure.
+So, Shannon and I follow the simple instructions from my Xcaret contact, Leo, on how to reach the park using the local bus system (from the Uxmal Avenue bus station it’s a 1-hour ride), And we arrive at 9:30am ready for a full day of adventure.

 And sharks.
 Did I mention the sharks?